Santa Fe Springs, California: Geography

 Santa Fe Springs is located at 33.937443°N 118.067155°W.

 According to the United States Census Bureau, the city has a total area of 8.9 sqmi.
 8.9 sqmi of it is land and 0.04 sqmi of it (0.45%) is water.

 It is bordered by the unincorporated West Whittier-Los Nietos to the north, Pico Rivera to the northwest, Downey to the west, Norwalk to the southwest, Cerritos to the south, La Mirada and the unincorporated South Whittier to the east, and Whittier to the northeast.

 History

-Junípero Serra had started some missions in this area, especially the San Gabriel mission.
-By 1806, the natives, now called Gabrieleños than Sejats, were forced into labor to build the mission.
+Junípero Serra started some missions in this area, especially the San Gabriel mission.
+By 1806, the natives, first called Gabrieleños and then Sejats, were forced into labor to build the mission.